denialromeo/danielmoore.us/about.md

 * "[The Taiwan Strait Joint Exercise](https://www.guancha.cn/ChenFeng3/2022_08_18_654142_s.shtml)" by Chen Feng (How the next big war will likely start.)
 * "[Welcome to Hell, Elon](https://www.theverge.com/2022/10/28/23428132/elon-musk-twitter-acquisition-problems-speech-moderation)" by Nilay Patel (A fool and his money are soon parted.)
 * [*Light on the Yoga Sutras of Patanjali*](https://www.goodreads.com/notes/18903748-light-on-the-yoga-sutras-of-patanjali/71655209-daniel-moore) by [B.K.S.
 Iyengar](https://en.wikipedia.org/wiki/B._K._S._Iyengar) (Exerting control over the mind.)
+    <p>"Under stress, disoriented people become demoralized and panicked.
+Once in this condition, they &nbsp;can easily be defeated, whatever weapons remain in their possession." &ndash; <a href="https://www.goodreads.com/notes/39774984-certain-to-win/71655209-daniel-moore">Chet Richards</a></p>
 {% endcomment %}

 {:#history-books}